ELTE-DH/NoSketch-Engine-Docker/README.md

  the open source version of [Sketch Engine](https://www.sketchengine.eu/) corpus manager and text analysis software developed by [Lexical Computing Limited](https://www.lexicalcomputing.com/).

-This docker image is based on Debian 10 Buster and [the NoSketch Engine build and installation process](https://nlp.fi.muni.cz/trac/noske#Buildandinstallation) contains some additional hacks for convenient install and use.
+This docker image is based on Debian 11 Bullseye and [the NoSketch Engine build and installation process](https://nlp.fi.muni.cz/trac/noske#Buildandinstallation) contains some additional hacks for convenient install and use.
 See [Dockerfile](Dockerfile) for details.